univention/ucs-school/doc/devel/README_Erratum.md

  $NAME
 </pre>

 Set all Bugs published with this Erratum to *CLOSED*.
+Search for all verified bugs for the corresponding target milestone in Bugzilla.
+Now click on *Change Several Bugs at Once* underneath the columns.
+This will enable you to select and modify the bugs you need.

-You can get all relevant bug numbers with this snippet:
+Alternatively you can get the bug numbers with this snippet:
 ```shell
 cd doc/errata/published/
 grep bug: 2019-04-11-*.yaml | cut -d: -f2- | tr -d 'bug: []' | tr ',' '\n' | sort -u | tr '\n' ',' ; echo